Caller ID: An Introduction

 - The caller will inappropriately use VoIP services to manipulate their victims.

 - The caller will use a prepaid calling card.
-The PIN number that is provided through the prepaid carrier service allows the caller to indicate what their Caller ID name and number will be.
+The PIN number that is provided through the prepaid carrier service allows the caller to indicate what their name and number will be.

-- The caller will use a technique known as orange boxing, which refers to the use of hardware or software that generates signals that manipulate the call recepients caller ID.
+- The caller will use a technique known as orange boxing, which refers to the use of hardware or software that generates signals to manipulate the call recipients caller ID.
 This hardware or software copies the signal that is sent by the phone's central office, making it seem as if there is a call waiting.

 It is impossible to trace where a spoofed number is coming from, or that it is being spoofed, which makes it very difficult to catch phone scammers who use spoofing software.
 You should never give your personal information such as credit cards, bank accounts, or social security numbers to callers who you do not know, regardless of where the caller ID shows the call coming from.
 This can be particularly troublesome when the spam calls use a robocall system to dial thousands of numbers per hour.

 Be sure to investigate any unknown phone numbers that call you in CallerSmart's online phone book before you decide to call back.
 You can see other user's feedback on numbers and check for suspicious behavior.

 If you suspect that you've received a call from a scammer using caller ID spoofing, you should report it to the Federal Communications Commission (FCC).
 The two easiest ways to reach the FCC are: